 Zone 4 - 9 (General hardiness.
 Some varieties are hardier.
 Please see individual varieties.)

 Well-known vine with very showy blooms.
 Grow Clematis over archways and arbours, up a trellis or tree, or have it run over shrubs and hedges.
-A very versatile vine.
+A very versatile ornamental.

 It sometimes seems a bit of mystery when to prune your Clematis.
 Traditional pruning information is provided for all the varieties which we sell.
 Generally, early flowering Clematis just need a bit of pruning after they bloom.
 Late flowering Clematis are best pruned hard -- 45-60 cm from the ground -- in early spring.
 If your vine is not blooming change your method of pruning -- and try some Clematis food.
 I grow many different varieties of Clematis and abandoned the precise pruning rules years ago.
 Now we just cut all the Clematis back to about 45 cm from the ground in the spring and they all bloom wonderfully.